 A group of local monks sat around the tree.
 I spoke to one of them and it seems he was not very happy with the way archaeologists have reconstructed the temple.
 He pointed out that the temple is on the east-west axis and now the devotees enter and exit on the north-south axis.
 In fact, you can see many photographs of the original temple as it existed in mid-19th CE onwards and you can see the difference clearly.

 Soaked in the chants of devotees, the place came alive.
 It was when the place was full of monks that I felt the spiritual energy in what until then were mere ruins.
 I sat back and observed them & absorbed the devotional energy they were emanating.
-This is when I felt my trip to Lumbini was complete.
+This is when I felt my trip was complete.
 The connection that I failed to make after 2 days of roaming in this complex happened in moments when I saw so much devotion on those faces.
 As they say, it is the devotion of a devotee that turns the stone into a deity.

 Lumbini Development Trust has a master plan for the development of the place to make it a world-class destination.
 The plan can be seen anywhere in the town.
 However, you must know that this is a work in progress plan and not everything mentioned in this plan is complete.